telus/tds-core/packages/ButtonGroup/ButtonGroup.md

 ### Usage criteria

-- A single `ButtonGroup.Item` within `ButtonGroup` must be selected by default
 - Use `ButtonGroup` when one selection needs to be made from multiple options
 - Use when there can only be exactly one choice from multiple options
 - Use when there are 2-6 options to choose from